Wisconsin agent charged in nonfatal shooting of unarmed man

 Associated Press

 MADISON, Wis.
-(AP) — A prosecutor has charged a Wisconsin Department of Justice agent with reckless endangerment in the nonfatal shooting of an unarmed man during a Madison traffic stop last winter.
-Dane County District Attorney Ismael Ozanne charged DOJ Division of Criminal Investigation Special Agent Mark Wagner on Thursday with second-degree reckless endangerment using a dangerous weapon.
+(AP) — A prosecutor has charged a Wisconsin Department of Justice agent with reckless endangerment in the nonfatal shooting of an unarmed man during a February traffic stop.
+Dane County District Attorney Ishmael Ozanne charged Division of Criminal Investigation Special Agent Mark Wagner on Thursday with second-degree reckless endangerment using a dangerous weapon.
 The charge stems from the Feb.
-3 shooting of Quadren Wilson, who survived.
-Wilson is Black and Wagner is white, and Wilson’s family has said they believe race was a factor.
-Wilson was wanted for dealing fentanyl to a man who died of an overdose in April 2021.
-Authorities say officers slammed their vehicles into Wilson’s car and shot him as he sat behind the wheel.
+3 shooting of Quadren Wilson in Madison.
+Wilson was wanted for dealing fentanyl to a man who was found dead in April 2021.
+Officers from multiple jurisdictions slammed their vehicles into Wilson’s car.
+According to the Dane County Sheriff’s Office and Wilson’s family, someone shot Wilson as he sat behind the wheel.
+He suffered five gunshot wounds to his back but survived.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.